AkilTDixon/RegEx-To-NFA/README.md

 Currently functions for all complex test cases

-This program converts a regular expression given by the user into a Non-deterministic Finite Automata, with the option to convert the resultant NFA into a DFA, and then further minimize the DFA.
+This program converts a regular expression given by the user into a Non-deterministic Finite Automata, with the option to convert the resulting NFA into a DFA, and then further minimize the DFA.

 Special characters for the RegEx: